mgechev/revive/README.md

 revive -config config.toml -formatter cli github.com/mgechev/revive
 ```

 This will use `config.toml`, the `cli` formatter, and will run linting over the `github.com/mgechev/revive` package.
+Keep in mind that the `cli` formatter performs aggregation and grouping of the discovered problems in your code.
+This means that the output will be buffered and printed at once.
+If you want a streaming output use `default`.

 ## Extension

 The tool can be extended with custom rules or formatters.
 This section contains additional information on how to implement such.

 **To extend the linter with a custom rule or a formatter you'll have to push it to this repository**.
-This is due to the limited `-buildmode=plugin` support which [works only on Linux](https://golang.org/pkg/plugin/).
+This is due to the limited `-buildmode=plugin` support which [works only on Linux (with known issues)](https://golang.org/pkg/plugin/).

 ### Custom Rule